How county jails are lowering insurance costs

 • Intake and suicide screening policies

-Partner with your health care provider to obtain copies of the contract and any relevant documentation.
-This can put your jail in a better position to defend claims and reduce liability with good practices, policies, and services.
-Prepare documentation to make a case for lower insurance premiums.
+Partner with the jail health care provider to obtain copies of the contract and any relevant documentation.
+This can put the jail in a better position to defend claims and reduce liability with good practices, policies, and services.
+Prepare a document packet to make a case for lower insurance premiums.

 Click here for a FREE service consultation